Tips for Getting Used to Hearing Aids

 - Communicate with someone when they are in the same room as you.

-- Reduce unnecessary background noise, such as the television or radio, when possible, especially if they don’t need to be on.
+- Reduce unnecessary background noise.
+This includes tv or radio when possible, especially if they don’t need to be on.

 - Don’t be shy to let others know how they can help when needed.